Understanding Eczema and Effective Care

 - No skin thinning with long-term use

-- Suitable for sensitive skin areas such as face and neck
+- Suitable for sensitive skin areas such as the face and neck

 - Can be used permanently